chayotic/Open-Source-Music-Streaming-Apps/README.md

 A polished fork of RiMusic.

-**Features**
-- Offline playback
-- Enhanced UI/UX

 </details>

 <details>
 <summary><a href="https://github.com/OuterTune/OuterTune">OuterTune</a></summary>

-A refined fork of InnerTune with improved UI, performance, and usability.
+A refined fork of InnerTune.

-**Features**
-- Offline playback and downloading
-- Lyrics support
-- Android Auto integration

 </details>